asset-group/U-Fuzz/README.md

 ```

 # 3. 🔀 Running Multi-protocol Statemapper
-Before running the fuzzer, the multi-protocol-Statemapper need to be run to generate both the configuration file and the state model.
+Before running the fuzzer, the multi-protocol-Statemapper needs to be run to generate both the configuration file and the state machine model.

 The multi-protocol-statemapper needs two inputs,

-1: Capture_trace_for target_protocol.pcapng(can input via terminal)
+1: Capture_trace_for target_protocol.pcapng (can be provided via terminal)
 2: configuration template to append the mapping rules needs to specify the file name in "multi_protocol_state_mapper.py :line: 423"
-After compile from the project with the correct software environment, please run the following command with the two inputs mentioned previously.
+After compiling the project with the correct software environment, please run the following command with the two inputs mentioned previously.
 ```
 $ cd .../cots-iot-fuzzer/multi_protocol_statemapper/wdissector